|

 The main goal for this site is to create a detailed History on this regiment.

-even though it was formed at the tail end of the Civil War.
+of service, even though it was formed at the tail end of the Civil War.

 This regiment still endured the long marches and long months of camp life like any other Regiment, and experienced the